dzzie/Visual_TCPRecon/readme.txt

 each stream is dumped to a single binary file and each block of communication can be highlighted or extracted by clicking on a sub node.

+This application also supports a scripting interface, so that you can walk the nodes, and extract the data from an external C# script.
+A sample script is provided to dump all POST requests to a single text file.
+If you create more handy scripts, please submit them for inclusion in the distro!

-Its handy for looking at binary communication protocols, and has some extra tools for web requests.
+The tool is very handy for looking at binary communication protocols, and has some extra tools for web requests.

 it also auto extracts all: